pstroe/chartering-new-realms-2024/chapter1.md

 #We will write this in the end

 ## Introduction
 Scholars spend many hours on preprocessing raw data into structured collections that suit their needs {cite:p}`chen_2023`.
 This process is time and resource intensive, especially when dealing with natural language.
 Considering the current trend in the digital humanities away from big data towards massive data, the questions of making data Findable, Accessible, Interoperable, and Reusable {cite:p}`wilkinson_2016` have become a focus area of constructing data collections {cite:p}`ide_2003, könig_2021`.
-An attempt at making data accessible, interoprable, and reusable can be found in the Text Encoding Initiative {cite:p}`burnard_2013`.
+An attempt at making data accessible, interoprable, and reusable can be found in the Text Encoding Initiative, TEI {cite:p}`burnard_2013`.
 In this chapter, we propose an approach to the construction of structured data collections with the assistance of Large Language Models, LLMs, to reduce the amount of human labour invested in preprocessing, using the ParlaMint schema, an interoperable TEI XML schema for transcripts of parliamentary proceedings.
-This approach could be promising in cases where there is much raw data but it is not accessible in any coherent structure, as is the case for the variations of South African English {cite:p}`barnard_2014, jeffery_2003, pienaar_2011`.
+This approach could be promising in cases where there is much raw data but it is not accessible in any coherent structure, as is the case, for example, for the variations of South African English {cite:p}`barnard_2014, jeffery_2003, pienaar_2011`.
 One such source of raw data are the South African parliamentary proceedings.
-The South African Parliament supplies transcripts of its parliamentary proceedings online, and whilst attempts have been made to structure this data into the ParliMint schema, the attempt has been labour-intensive and done only on a small scale {cite:p}`ogrodniczuk_2024`.
-This chapter shall thus attempt to format the parliamentary proceedings into an interoperable XML schema, by employing the aid of different LLMs without the use of industrial strength hardware.
+The South African Parliament supplies transcripts of its parliamentary proceedings online, and whilst attempts have been made to structure this data into the ParliMint schema, the attempt has been labour-intensive and performed on a small scale {cite:p}`ogrodniczuk_2024`.
+This chapter shall thus attempt to propose an approach to format the parliamentary proceedings into an interoperable XML schema, by employing the aid of different LLMs without the use of industrial strength hardware.

 ## Relevant Literature
 >Parliamentary proceedings (PP) are a rich source of data used by e.g. scholars in historiography, sociology, political science, linguistics, economics and economic history.
 As opposed to sources of most other language corpora, PP are not subject to copyright or personal privacy protections, and are typically available online thus making them ideal for compilation into corpora and open distribution.
 For these reasons many countries have already produced PP corpora, but each typically in their own encoding, thus limiting their comparability and utilisation in a multilingual setting.
 >{cite:p}`erjavec_2019`

-ParlaMint was suggested as an interoperable, adaptive framework of formatting non-standardised parliamentary proceedings {cite:p}`erjavec_2023`.
+ParlaMint was invented as an interoperable, adaptive framework of formatting non-standardised parliamentary proceedings {cite:p}`erjavec_2023`.
 A first attempt at including the South African Parliamentary Proceedings has been made by Ogrodniczuk {cite:t}`ogrodniczuk_2024`, highlighting again the difficulties of formatting an unstructed document into the ParlaMint scheme {cite:p}`erjavec_2023`.
 The experiment was conducted on a singular session with a rule based approach {cite:p}`ogrodniczuk_2024`.
-This proved difficult as all quotations had to be marked manually, thus making it a labour intensive process when considering the 25 years of proceedings available for download on [the website of the South African Parliament](https://www.parliament.gov.za/hansard) {cite:p}`ogrodniczuk_2024, truan_2021`.
+This proved difficult as all kinesic categories, which denotes descriptions of behaviour such as clapping and is transcriped in the transcripts, had to be marked manually, thus making it a labour intensive process when considering the 25 years of proceedings available for download on [the website of the South African Parliament](https://www.parliament.gov.za/hansard) {cite:p}`ogrodniczuk_2024, truan_2021`.

-The primary attractivity of harnessing LLMs lies in their capability to process Natural Language inputs and their generalized applicability to unknown tasks {cite:p}`zhang_jellyfish_2024, narayan_2022`.
+This difficulty of the rule-based approach raised the question of whether LLMs could be harnessed to format the data.
+The primary attractivity of harnessing LLMs lies in their capability to process natural language inputs and their generalized applicability to unknown tasks {cite:p}`zhang_jellyfish_2024, narayan_2022`.
 In this they are more flexible than specialized tools.
 Their flexibility is especially appreciated when it comes to the robustness of processing as, because they are not rule based, they are able to adapt to unforseen circumstances {cite:p}`zhang_jellyfish_2024`.
-In this ability they have found a wide application ground within the field of linguistics such as in Zappavigna where ChatGPT was tasked with evaluating noisy social media data {cite:p}`zappavigna_2023` or in the use of generative LLMs for corpus analysis {cite:p}`curry_2024`.
+In this ability they have found a wide application ground within the field of linguistics such as in Zappavigna where ChatGPT was tasked with evaluating noisy social media data {cite:p}`zappavigna_2023`, extracting data points from unstructured documents {cite:p}`vijayan_2023`, or in the use of generative LLMs for corpus analysis {cite:p}`curry_2024`.
 As to the knowledge of the authors of this chapter, no attempts at harnessing LLMs for parliamentary corpus building specifically have been attempted.
 However, in the wider field of data curation and formatting, the capabilities of LLMs are utilized, for example in summarising healthcare data from semi-structured forms into possible schematas of illnesses {cite:p}`letinier_2021` or in processing natural language for the biomedical field into a reusable format {cite:p}`beck_2022`.
 These adaptations of LLMs are highly specialized to their respective tasks and have thus lost much of their generality which is so desired by data scientists in their quest for a one-stop-shop solution for data wrangling {cite:p}`chen_2023`.
 A further issue of these specialized tasks lie in the idea that LLMs also mark faulty data, or rather correct these errors, such as in customer databases {cite:p}`pookandy_2022`.
 A behaviour which, in the field of linguistics, is at its best irrelevant but rather more likely renders the data worthless as it would alter the transcripts.

-In light of these added difficulties when it comes to language data, where the language itself is of importance, research has largely been based on developping a tool that, in its foundations, is based on LLMs but that also includes code with a rule-based approach to wrangle data {cite:p}`chen_2023, arora_2023`.
+In light of these added difficulties when it comes to language data, where the language itself is of importance rather than data points, research has largely been based on developping a tool that, in its foundations, is based on LLMs but that also includes code with a rule-based approach to wrangle data {cite:p}`chen_2023, arora_2023`.
 Evaporate is capable of transforming various, semistructured inputs into a table output, its LLM components are based on using cloud solutions to run LLMs {cite:p}`arora_2023`.
 SEED works on a similar basis, though its output format can be customised [^footnote1].
 A model specifically fine-tuned for dataprocessing is the jellyfish family [^footnote4], as proposed by Zhang et al. which is based on the smaller models of the Llama 3 family {cite:t}`zhang_jellyfish_2024`.
-These tools display a remarkable adaptivity to new tasks, especially with few-shot prompting, where a model or tool is supplied with several examples before it is set to the task {cite:p}`chen_2023`.
-However, this comes at a greater computational cost than when employing non-LLM or rule-based tools {cite:p}`arora_2023`.
+These tools display a remarkable adaptivity to new tasks, especially when employing few-shot prompting, where a model or tool is supplied with several examples before it is set to the task {cite:p}`chen_2023`.
+However, this comes at a greater computational cost than when employing rule-based tools {cite:p}`arora_2023`.
 Considering this trade-off between robustness, human-costliness and energy-efficiency, any approach must be carefully calculated and balanced.

-[^footnote4]: The Jellyfish model requires a GPU with more than 15 GB of memory, we neither have a device available with such a GPU, nor does Google Colab support such memory use on their free plan, thus we are unable to test it.
+[^footnote4]: The Jellyfish model requires a GPU with more than 15 GB of memory, we neither have a device available with such a GPU, nor does Google Colab support such memory use on their free plan, thus we are unable to include it in our tests.

 [^footnote1]: SEED is currently undergoing restructuring and thus cannot be used.
 It seems to be a promising project for further investigation into processing raw data via LLM, see [SEED repository](https://anonymous.4open.science/r/SEED/paper.pdf).